…like, that I really really love wine.

-My choice to go off those two vices, along with added sugar, was something I did last March.
-The experiment, though incredibly difficult, was probably one of the most important things I’ve ever done for my health.
+This experiment, though incredibly difficult, was probably one of the most important things I’ve ever done for my health.
 Aside from gluten, it was the strictest I’ve been in overhauling my habits.
-And the positive results ended up inspiring this entire yearlong series.
+(See here for the protocol I followed).

 The reason why I chose to do this challenge in the first place was because my skin was a disaster.
 Nothing seemed to be kicking my adult acne, and I’d gotten fed up with the crazy panoply of pills my dermatologist had put me on—none of which made any difference that lasted longer than a week.
 So eventually I found my way to a more integrated practitioner who suggested that there could be something wrong with my liver if toxins were getting evacuated via an exit ramp to my face.